 -On the journey with you.

-7. Our lil lady Ruby is the same age as your sweet Noah, so she was about 10 months at our first Buddy Walk.
+Our lil lady Ruby is the same age as your sweet Noah, so she was about 10 months at our first Buddy Walk.
 We were so overwhelmed with love and support from friends, family and even strangers it was unbelievable!
 We had the second largest team there with over 60 walkers for the Ruby Racers and raised the third most of any team!
 Raise the roof!!
 My lil lady brings so much joy into our lives and the lives of others..we feel so blessed everyday and are so excited for her future.
 Our expectations for her are the same as our older daughter…and Ruby shows us her potential every single day.
-It is quite amazing to watch 🙂 As I have mentioned to you before, she is so inspiring we started a lil non-profit in her honor because we believe so much in the potential of these amazing individuals.
-Education after high school is certainly an option and we are hoping it is the “norm” for our kiddos when the time comes 🙂
+It is quite amazing to watch π As I have mentioned to you before, she is so inspiring we started a lil non-profit in her honor because we believe so much in the potential of these amazing individuals.
+Education after high school is certainly an option and we are hoping it is the “norm” for our kiddos when the time comes π

 Soo..I would say our first Buddy Walk was a HUGE success!
-It was like big arms of the entire community wrapped around my family and it felt pretty darn good 🙂 Seeing and feeling that support also gave us the courage to start Ruby’s Rainbow…and we are looking forward to giving out our first scholarships this summer!!
+It was like big arms of the entire community wrapped around my family and it felt pretty darn good π Seeing and feeling that support also gave us the courage to start Ruby’s Rainbow…and we are looking forward to giving out our first scholarships this summer!!
 Woo Hoo!!!
-Our kiddos are the coolest and I just want to shout it to the rooftops everyday 🙂 Lucky we are indeed…..
+Our kiddos are the coolest and I just want to shout it to the rooftops everyday π Lucky we are indeed…..

-8. I AM THE SAME WAY.. my little man is 3mo old.
+I AM THE SAME WAY.. my little man is 3mo old.
 I find myself comparing little Marcus to other children.
 I ask myself, “Will he be happy?:..
 “Will I be able to understand him?”..
 I want him to feel loved and accepted.
 Sure, it’s cute he drools now.. but it won’t be so cute when he’s 30.
 Will he be high functioning? — Our thoughts are natural.
 Thanks for being honest and willing to share it with all of us.
 Me and my husband follow your page and your stories very close.
 Thank You!

-• Thanks for the kind words.
+Thanks for the kind words.
 Are you guys connected with us on our Facebook page?
 That page has really been helpful to me.
 There’s almost 15,000 people on there sharing pictures, videos, blogs, etc…It’s great to see so many people with Down syndrome doing such great things.

 Where you guys from by the way?

-• Yes..
+Yes..
 I follow you on FB and found you through the footprint page.
 We are in San Dimas, California.
 Home of BIll and Ted.
 I LOVE LOVE LOVE reading about Noah… I am even crying as I write this because I was SO scared when I found out Marcus would have Down Syndrome, I didn’t know ONE THING other than what I saw on “Life Goes On”.. lol ..
 I love how honest you are.
 You seem to type what we are all thinking.
 I am joining a local group,, Up for Down.
 I am very nervous and excited to meet other families.
 I love my family, but I think they are still in denial.
 When I was pregnant I had an Amnio done.
 My 3rd trimester blood work was in question.
 We found out Marcus had DS..
 My family would say “Well, is it for sure?”.. they wished so hard that I would fall in that SMALL TEEENY tiny percent of people who have false Amnio results.
 When Marcus was born the OB came in and told me Marcus did NOT have DS, that the test was wrong.
 He did not have any features of DS.
 My family just ATE That up.
 Marcus has the heart conditions and will have surgery before he is one years old.. but other than that, no one can really tell he has DS.
 They did more tests, and the tests still came up with an extra 21.
 I don’t know if this has ever happened to anyone and if you go to my FB maybe you can look at his pictures.
 I can see the DS in his eyes.
 Marcus also has low muscle tone and in PT.
 I don’t care what he has.. we had many miscarriages before little Marcus.. we are SOO happy he is here and we are IN LOVE with this kid.. he makes me smile everyday!
 If you go to my FB, he is in the photo album :”Marcus Anthony Welch” — Thanks again for being open and honest..

-9. The annual Buddy Walk here in town is one of my favorite days of the year!
+The annual Buddy Walk here in town is one of my favorite days of the year!
 This year we are celebrating our 10th anniversary!!
 A lot of celebrating will be happening!

 I work in the Special Needs Ministry field, and while 2 of our 5 beautiful kiddos do have a disability, it happens to not be down syndrome.